aptituz/puppet-openssh/README.md

 mkdir a directory /etc/puppet/ssh on your puppetmaster host and give it appropriate permissions so that puppetmaster can create and write files.

+If you want to make use of the CA functionalities, you need to create a CA signing key and store it as /etc/puppet/id_ca (or another key to your liking).
+You then have to configure that key in the server class to enable the CA functionality.

+For best use, you should also configure set the $trusted_cert_authorities to all certification authorities that shall be configured as trusted (for hostkeys).

+If you want to use the functionality for user certificates, take a look at the ssh::certificate resource and make sure, you also deploy authorized_keys as needed.

 ##Usage

 You can include the classes you need and configure it via the parameters it